-Word sprints are an amazing writing tool that you can use to improve your writing.
+Word sprints are an amazing writing tool (a secret weapon!) that you can use to improve your writing.
 Sprinting pushes you to write more words fast, by forcing you to start writing and ignore your inner editor.

 They also get you to concentrate on one of the most important ways to improve your writing life: consistent practice.

 With continuous practice, word sprints can even help you develop a writing habit that will empower you to write and actually finish a novel or a screenplay—and maybe even develop a career as a writer.

 But what are writing sprints?
 And how can you use them effectively?

 I’ll teach you in this guide!